NaturalHistoryMuseum/data-portal-deployment/README.md

 Note: Repositories without a tagged release are not updated.

-To update a particular repository only:
+To update a single repository by name:

 ```bash
 deploy -n ckanext-nhm master